USS Dyer: Construction and career

-Dyer, named for Nehemiah Mayo Dyer was launched 13 April 1918 by the Fore River Shipbuilding Company, Quincy, Massachusetts, sponsored by Miss Virginia Blackmur, and commissioned 1 July 1918, Commander F. H. Poteet in command.
+Dyer, named for Nehemiah Dyer was launched 13 April 1918 by the Fore River Shipbuilding Company, Quincy, Massachusetts, sponsored by Miss Virginia Blackmur, and commissioned 1 July 1918.
 Assigned to U.S. patrol squadrons based on Gibraltar, Dyer sailed from New York 9 July 1918 with Assistant Secretary of the Navy Franklin Delano Roosevelt embarked for transportation to Plymouth, England.
 Arriving 21 July Dyer got underway 5 days later arriving Gibraltar on the 29th.
-On 4 August she began her service as escort for merchant convoys and Army transports between Gibraltar and Marseilles, France, making nine such voyages until the end of hostilities.
+On 4 August she began her service as escort for merchant convoys and Army transports between Gibraltar and Marseille, France, making nine such voyages until the end of hostilities.

 Dyer departed Gibraltar 29 January 1919 for service with U.S. Naval Forces in the central and eastern Mediterranean, and called at Split and Kotor, Dalmatia (today in Croatia and in Montenegro), and Brindisi, Italy, Constantinople, Turkey, and Beirut, Lebanon, before arriving at Venice 5 February.
 Operating from Venice as flagship for the force, Dyer took part in relief activities in the Balkans and Middle East, carried passengers and supplies in the Adriatic and aided in the execution of the terms of the Austrian Armistice until 16 April, when she sailed for the United States.
 Dyer arrived at New York 14 June 1919 with two Members of Congress embarked.

 Between 1 October 1919 and 31 October 1920, Dyer was in reserve, in reduced commission.
 She operated out of Charleston, South Carolina, until 3 April 1922 when she sailed to Philadelphia Navy Yard.
 Dyer was decommissioned there 7 June 1922 and sold 8 September 1936.

 As of 2019, no other ships in the United States Navy have carried this name.